theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/documentation/transactions/transactions-class.md

     The installation package of ERPConnect includes the *Transaction-Recorder* tool.
     This tool records transactions and implements them to code, see [Transaction-Recorder](./transaction-recorder.md).

-The code below shows how to add batch steps with the method *AddStep*. <br>
+The code below shows how to add batch steps using `AddStep`. <br>
 When connecting to SAP set the *UseGui* property to true.
-The SAP GUI is launched using the method *Execute*.
+The SAP GUI is launched using `Execute`.

 ```csharp linenums="1"